 Do you need Courage Coaching?

-People who recognize the need for a coach have:
+People who recognize the need for a life and leadership coach have:

 - An expansive willingness to explore who they are and learn about their desires.